 Corporate Collections include Medical University of South Carolina, Baptist Beaches Hospital, Baptist MD Anderson Cancer Center Jacksonville, St. Thomas Ritz Carlton, Citadel College, and City of Charleston Office of Cultural Affairs.
 She is a former board member of Redux Contemporary Art Center.

 Karin has lived in Boulder Colorado, Brooklyn New York, Hilo Hawaii, Baltimore Maryland, Lititz Pennsylvania, and Manasquan, New Jersey.
-Charleston has been home since 2003 where she along with her husband Craig Knowlton and their 2 daughters enjoy golfing, beach trips, hiking in the woods, and chasing after Joby the Labradoodle.
+Charleston has been home since 2003 where she along with her husband Craig Knowlton and their 2 daughters enjoy playing golf, trips to the beach, hiking in the woods, and chasing after Joby the Labradoodle.